qaiswardag/laravel_vue_directory_and_job_board_theme/README.md

 php artisan key:generate
 ```

-7. Create an database

-8. Run the database migrations:
+7. Create an database and run the database migrations:

 ```
 php artisan migrate